Mohawk people: 20th century to present

-In 1971 the Mohawk Warrior Society, also Rotisken’rakéhte in the Mohawk language, was founded in Kahnawake.
+In 1971, the Mohawk Warrior Society, also Rotisken’rakéhte in the Mohawk language, was founded in Kahnawake.
 The duties of the Warrior Society are to use roadblocks, evictions, and occupations to gain rights for their people, and these tactics are also used among the warriors to protect the environment from pollution.
-The notable movements started by the Mohawk Warrior Society have been the Oka Crisis blockades in 1990 and the Caledonia occupation of a construction site in Summer 2020.
-As an act of solidarity, they renamed the street the construction site sits on to "1492 Land Back Lane".
+The notable movements started by the Mohawk Warrior Society have been the Oka Crisis blockades in 1990 and the Caledonia Ontario, Douglas Creek occupation of a construction site in summer of 2006.

 On May 13, 1974, at 4:00 a.m, Mohawks from the Kahnawake and Akwesasne reservations repossessed traditional Mohawk land near Old Forge, New York, occupying Moss Lake, an abandoned girls camp.
 The New York state government attempted to shut the operation down, but after negotiation, the state offered the Mohawk some land in Miner Lake, where they have since settled.

 The Mohawks have organized for more sovereignty at their reserves in Canada, pressing for authority over their people and lands.
-Tensions with the Quebec Provincial and national governments have been strained during certain protests, such as the Oka Crisis in 1990.
+Tensions with the Quebec provincial and national governments have been strained during certain protests, such as the Oka Crisis in 1990.

-In 1993 a group of Akwesasne Mohawks purchased 322 acres of land in the Town of Palatine in Montgomery County, New York which they named Kanatsiohareke.
+In 1993, a group of Akwesasne Mohawks purchased 322 acres of land in the Town of Palatine in Montgomery County, New York which they named Kanatsiohareke.
 It marked a return to their ancestral land.